Department of Justice is now the Department of Communities and Justice. Find out more >

 For information about where to sit and what the courtroom may look like, see Who’s who in court.

-You can bring a support person with you to court.
+You can have a support person with you at the hearing.
 This may be a friend or relative.
 If your hearing is in person, your support person will not be allowed to speak for you or sit at the bar table with you.

 If you need an interpreter, you should arrange one before the hearing.